Bayesian Smooth-Fit Extrapolation of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ Astrophysical $S$ Factor: Introduction

+where \(\eta(E)\) is the Sommerfeld parameter.
+The additional \(\exp(0.46E)\) factor is a conventional heavy-ion modification that reduces the rapid energy dependence of the ordinary astrophysical factor and facilitates comparison of different \(^{12}{\rm C}+{}^{12}{\rm C}\) datasets.} may exhibit hindrance-type behavior.
+Thus, there is significant disagreement in theoretical descriptions of the low-energy astrophysical factor.

-The central challenge is therefore to combine these heterogeneous datasets in a statistically consistent manner, accounting for their different energy coverages, normalization uncertainties, and underlying systematic assumptions, while quantifying the resulting uncertainties in a form suitable for reliable low-energy extrapolation and astrophysical reaction-rate calculations.
+The central challenge is therefore to combine heterogeneous datasets in a statistically consistent manner, accounting for their different energy coverages, normalization uncertainties, and systematic assumptions, while quantifying the resulting uncertainty in a form suitable for low-energy extrapolation and thermonuclear reaction-rate calculations.

-The goal of the present work is not to model the detailed resonance spectrum of the ${}^{12}\mathrm{C}+{}^{12}\mathrm{C}$ system, but to determine the smooth global trend of the astrophysical $S$ factor over a restricted energy window (1.5--3.5 MeV) in which multiple datasets coexist.
-This enables a statistically robust determination of $S(1.5~\mathrm{MeV})$, which is a key input for astrophysical rate evaluations.
+Two remarks clarify the scope of the present analysis.
+First, the Bayesian global fit is designed to extract a smooth global trend of \(S^{*}(E)\), rather than to provide a resonance-by-resonance parametrization of the \(^{12}{\rm C}+{}^{12}{\rm C}\) system.
+The adopted data contain pronounced local resonance structures, and these structures enter the likelihood through the measured values of \(S^{*}(E)\).
+They therefore influence the fitted normalization, slope, and curvature of the smooth posterior.
+However, the present fit does not assign separate resonance energies, widths, or interference phases to individual structures.
+The posterior curve should therefore be interpreted as a smooth average constrained by resonance-affected data, not as a local model of individual resonances.

+Second, the thermonuclear reaction rate is constructed from a hybrid input.
+In the low-energy region, the direct inverse-kinematics data of Ref.~\cite{NanWang} are used so that the experimentally observed resonance structures are retained explicitly in the Maxwellian rate integral.
+At higher energies, this input is matched to the Bayesian smooth posterior.
+Thus, the low-energy resonances observed in Ref.~\cite{NanWang} enter the reaction rate directly, while the higher-energy contribution is supplied by the statistically constrained smooth global component.

+The Coulomb--nuclear-renormalized THM data are shown for comparison but are not included as an independent constraint in the adopted Bayesian likelihood.
+This avoids double counting of overlapping low-energy resonance structures already represented by the inverse-kinematics data of Ref.~\cite{NanWang} and reflects the remaining model dependence of the renormalized THM extraction.
+Presenting a smooth global trend is standard in \(^{12}{\rm C}+{}^{12}{\rm C}\) fusion studies and is widely used in reaction-rate evaluations, including classic compilations such as Caughlan--Fowler~\cite{Caughlan} and more recent smooth extrapolation approaches, including hindrance-motivated parameterizations~\cite{Jiang,DiazTorres,Esbensen,Beck}.